 "Now try it once just to get the feel of it.
 For this practice, just squeeze gently.
 Don't let your arm touch the side of your body.
 One, two, three."
-Or "Squeeze, squeeze, squeeze."

 d) Perform two trials on the right side.

 "Good.
 Now this time it counts.
 We'll repeat this twice on the right side and then twice on the left side.
 Be sure to squeeze as hard as you can.